This blog was originally published in September, 2019.

 When to Worry About Heart Palpitations

 Heart Palpitations occur for many reasons.
-You should contact your doctor if you experience heart palpitations frequently, for longer than a few seconds, or if they are accompanied with dizziness, loss of consciousness, chest or upper body pain, nausea, excessive or unusual sweating, and shortness of breath.
+You should contact your doctor if you experience heart palpitations frequently, for longer than a few seconds, or if they are accompanied by dizziness, loss of consciousness, chest or upper body pain, nausea, excessive or unusual sweating, and shortness of breath.

 What are Heart Palpitations?